-Mission San José (sometimes called Mission San José de Guadalupe because of the nearby pueblo named San José de Guadalupe) was founded on June 11th, 1797 by Father Fermin Lasuén and named for Saint Joseph.
+Mission San José (sometimes called Mission San José de Guadalupe because of the nearby pueblo named San José de Guadalupe) was founded on June 11, 1797 by Father Fermín de Francisco Lasuén and named for Saint Joseph.
 The mission is fourteenth in the California Mission Chain.
-In September 1797, the first chapel was already completed and in 1809 a new adobe church was dedicated.
+In September 1797, the first chapel was completed and in 1809 a new adobe church was dedicated.

-Although Mission San José was originally planned as a military base in the effort to control the troublesome Ohlone Indian tribes of the inland valleys, it eventually became one of the most successful missions in the entire chain.
-The mission ranked third for number of converts, size of livestock holdings and agriculture production.
+Although Mission San José was originally planned as a military base in an effort to control the troublesome Ohlone Indian tribes of the inland valleys, it eventually became one of the most successful missions in the entire chain.
+The mission ranked third for the number of converts, size of livestock holdings, and agriculture production.

 The mission was secularized in 1834 and sold in 1846.
 It was returned to the church in 1858 and became a parish church.
-An earthquake on October 21, 1868, known at the time as the “Great San Francisco earthquake”, completely destroyed the mission.
+An earthquake on October 21, 1868, known at that time as the “Great San Francisco earthquake”, completely destroyed Mission San José.
 Within a short time, a new wooden church in Gothic style was built directly above the stone foundation and the tile floor of the collapsed church.
 The Gothic church was restored in 1916 and remodeled in 1950 using wooden buildings.
 It served as St. Joseph parish church.
-In 1965, St. Joseph parish was further expanded with the addition of a church-hall.
+In 1965, St. Joseph Parish was further expanded with the addition of a church hall.

 Starting from 1973, plans were made to build a replica of the original 1809 adobe church.
-In 1982, the St. Joseph wooden church was moved across San Francisco Bay and relocated in San Mateo.
+In 1982, the St. Joseph wooden church was moved across San Francisco Bay and relocated to San Mateo.
 In 1982, the new restoration project was started on the original stone foundation and completed in 1985.
-Real adobe bricks were used for reconstruction and the mission was restored to the way it looked in 1809.
-The interior was restored as it was in the early 1830’s.
-Today, it is considered to be one of the most authentically reconstructed of all California missions and it looks very much as it did during the mission era.
+Real adobe bricks were used for reconstruction and the Mission was restored to the way it looked in 1809.
+The interior was restored as it was in the early 1830s.
+Today, it is considered one of the most authentically reconstructed California missions and it looks very much as it did during the mission era.

 Location of Mission San José